 The Dept has adopted the philosophy of Total Quality Management in all spheres of its functioning by streamlining all the processes and systems to achieve clientele satisfaction of patients as well as clinicians.

-The Dept of Biochemistry is the first NABL accredited lab in the Armed Forces Medical services and is the accredited since Jan 2010 as per ISO 15189 (2007).
+The Dept of Biochemistry is the first NABL-accredited lab in the Armed Forces Medical services and has been accredited since Jan 2010 as per ISO 15189:2007.
 This accreditation has been renewed every two years.
-The laboratory has been successful in maintaining the quality since its first accreditation in Jan 2010 and thus the laboratory was able to achieve NABL accreditation uninterrupted for the fourth consecutive time as per the latest addition 15189(2012).
-The ISO has revised its standards in 2012 by further adding 87 new clauses leading to more stringent quality.
-The NABL reaccreditation which has been granted is applicable to almost all serum analytes as per ISO 15189 (2012) and stands valid till 14 Jan 2026.
+The laboratory has been successful in maintaining the quality since its first accreditation in Jan 2010 and thus the laboratory was able to achieve NABL accreditation uninterrupted for the eight consecutive time as per the latest addition 15189:2022.
+The ISO has revised its standards in 2012 by further adding 87 new clauses, leading to more stringent quality.
+The NABL reaccreditation, which has been granted is applicable to almost all serum analytes as per ISO 15189:2022 and stands valid till 19 Feb 2030.

-The patent is about the technology for estimation of Ceruloplasmin which can be carried out using the actual physiological substrate that too in real time i.e., kinetically.
-The composition developed is of low cost (Rs 0.50 per test), can be completed in a short period of 60-90 seconds, require small amount of sample (50 microliters) and a simple thermostated photometer (colorimeter) which is available in almost all the clinical chemistry laboratory.
-The reagents are stable even at room temperature with high shelf life of more than 6 months.
-The various existing methods for ceruloplasmin are either using artificial substrates or end point requiring 30 min or using biohazard material based on immunoassay costing around Rs.
-200/- per test and that too estimating only the ceruloplasmin as a molecule (in mg/dL) and not estimating its actual functional ferroxidase activity.
+The patent is about the technology for the estimation of Ceruloplasmin, which can be carried out using the actual physiological substrate, too, in real time, i.e., kinetically.
+The composition developed is of low cost (Rs 0.50 per test), can be completed in a short period of 60-90 seconds, requires a small amount of sample (50 microliters) and a simple thermostated photometer (colorimeter) which is thermostated photometer (colorimeter) which is available in almost all clinical chemistry laboratories.
+The reagents are stable even at room temperature with a high shelf life of more than 6 months.
+The various existing methods for ceruloplasmin are either using artificial substrates or an endpoint requiring 30 min, or using biohazard material based on immunoassay costing around Rs.
+200/- per test, and that too estimating only the ceruloplasmin as a molecule (in mg/dL) and not estimating its actual functional ferroxidase activity.

 Text Spacing